The Belongings

 A song about the fear of growing up.

 A song about longing for someone who is no longer there.
 The vocals are likely Carleton Carpenter, who once had a top 10 song in 1951, Abba Dabba Honeymoon.
-Carptener may have also cowritten the song.
+Carpenter mostly wrote the music for the song, Sam wrote the lyrics.

 A kid-friendly song about the importance of ignoring the doubters and naysayers in life.